-Column: NFL's Walter Payton Award means so much to nominees
+Column: NFL's Walter Payton Award means much to nominees

 Humbling is an appropriate word because the award finalists often feel that sensation during their community work.

-"I've been blessed to play in this league for 13 years and to be a part of some really good seasons," says Rams offensive tackle Andrew Whitworth, who is heavily involved in helping the Make-A-Wish Foundation.
+"I've been blessed to play in this league for 13 years and to be a part of some really good seasons," says Rams offensive tackle Andrew Whitworth, who is heavily involved with the Make-A-Wish Foundation.
 "But making a difference in someone's life will go beyond football any day of the week.
 It's not just about the game, it's about the opportunity to bring people together.
 When I look back and think about my NFL career, the time spent out in the community giving back to people in need will always be the most touching to me."

 Adds Colts DE Jabaal Sheard: "With our jobs as NFL players comes a huge platform to brighten and improve the lives of others, and that's what I strive to do every day."